telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 This service publishes a DBus object (DBus server) to be used by tests to wait for PhoneHome requests.

-When any request is received, HTTP PhoneHome server will emit over the published object a signal to inform to all connected tests about the event (broadcasting).
+When a request is received, HTTP PhoneHome server will inform, through the published object, to all connected tests about the event (broadcasting).
 This signal contains the hostname of the VM (the one received in the HTTP POST body).
-This signal will be take in account by tests that waits for a signal with this hostname value; rest of tests will ignore it and they keep on listening new signals with the correct data to them.
+This signal will be take into account by tests that are waiting for a signal with this hostname value; the other tests will ignore it and will keep on listening new signals with the correct data (correct hostname) to them.

 **DBus configuration**

-The implemented Dbus service uses the *System Bus* for communicating process.
+The implemented Dbus service uses the *System Bus* for communicating processes.
-The name of the bus used by tests is *org.fiware.fihealth*.
+The bus name used by tests is *org.fiware.fihealth*.
-Additional configuration it is needed in ``/etc/dbus-1/system.conf`` to setup access policies:
+Additional configuration is needed in ``/etc/dbus-1/system.conf`` to setup the access policies:

 ::